Configure Opti ID for CMS 12

 • https://localhost:7595

-For this to work, you also need the settings below, which you can find in DXP Management Portal (PaaS Portal) > API > Opti ID dev key.
+For this to work, you also need the following settings, which you can find in DXP Management Portal (PaaS Portal) > API > Opti ID dev key.
 You can only use keys from the integration environment locally.
-These settings are provided automatically when the application is deployed to Optimizely Digital Experience Platform (DXP).
+The system automatically provides these settings when the application is deployed to Optimizely Digital Experience Platform (DXP).

 In appsettings.json, add the following to run Opti ID locally: